Andrew Montford: Climatic Research Unit emails controversy

 Montford's report, The Climategate Inquiries, was published in September 2010.
 Fred Pearce writes in The Guardian that the three inquiries Montford looked into were all badly flawed, and that Montford's report dissects their systemic failures.
 He writes that the report, "for all its sharp—and in many cases justified—rejoinders to the official inquiries ... is likely to be ignored in some quarters for its brazen hypocrisy."
-Pearce argues that one of the criticisms of the three inquiries was that no climate sceptics were on the inquiry teams, and now the critics themselves have produced a review of the reviews that included no one not already supportive of the sceptical position.
+Pearce argues that one of the criticisms of the three inquiries was that no climate sceptics were on the inquiry teams.
+Now, the critics themselves have produced a review of the reviews that included no one not already supportive of the sceptical position.
 But, Pearce added, Montford "has landed some good blows here."